ranma42/SharpBench/README.md

     $ SHARPBENCH_RAW=true mono BenchRunner.exe ExampleBench.dll > bench.dat
     $ mono BenchRunner.exe ArrayBench.Core.dll ArrayBench.Impl.dll

+There are several environment variables which affect the behavior of the benchmark:

-* SHARPBENCH_DETAILED defaults to false; when set to true it will provide an explanation of the numerical results of the benchmark
+* SHARPBENCH_DETAILED defaults to false; when set to true BenchRunner will provide an explanation of the numerical results of the benchmark

 * SHARPBENCH_RAW defaults to false; when set to true it will cause BenchRunner to dump all of the measurements in CSV and the computed results in lines which begin with a '#'

+* SHARPBENCH_SAMPLES defaults to 100; it indicates how many samples BenchRunner will try to measure in order to perform the decomposition

+* SHARPBENCH_TIME defaults to 10.0 seconds; it indicates how much time BenchRunner should spend benchmarking each method

 # Background